First, thank you for volunteering with Bedford & District Minor Hockey Association.

 - Remember, you need to add the participant/member to the account in order to register for clinics

 All coaches/managers/safety reps require a specific set of certifications in order to assist with team activity.
 Below is a detailed breakdown of what each individual must obtain in order to be certified by Hockey Nova Scotia.
-We reccommend that once you have been assigned to a team for the 2021-22 season to begin acquiring your certifications immediately.
-It can take four to six weeks to get these documents completed.
+We reccommend that once you have been assigned to a team for the 2022-23 season to begin acquiring your certifications immediately.
 Should an individual not obtain all certifications by the deadline, they will be considered ineligible from hockey activity until certifications have been completed.
 Failure to comply to this can result in suspensions of not only the individual, but the team head coach.

 Hockey Nova Scotia tracks all certifications and has staff in place to ensure that all documents submitted to them are applied to the appropriate individual’s account within the Hocey Canada Registry (HCR).
-Individuals must place the originals in the BDMHA mailbox at the HRM 4-Pad Attn: Corey Nehiley or send the results directly to Hockey Nova Scotia.
+Individuals must place the originals in the BDMHA mailbox at the HRM 4-Pad Attn: Certifications Coordinator or send the results directly to Hockey Nova Scotia.
 Please remember to make yourself a copy.

 - Coach (Head Coach or Assistant Coach) - Coach means a head coach or assistant coach and is defined as someone who is both on the bench during games and on the ice during practices.